 Why Variable Selection Matters

 Many demographic variables appear similar but differ in universe, definition, or statistical meaning.
 Selecting the wrong variable can lead to incorrect conclusions.
-By automating variable selection, Social Explorer AI ensures that results are based on the most precise, authoritative, and methodologically appropriate variables available.
+By automating variable selection, Social Explorer Data Navigator ensures that results are based on the most precise, authoritative, and methodologically appropriate variables available.

 Example: Variable Selection Logic in Practice